 I have a custody case, who will get the portion of the check that is allocated for the children?

 The person who filed as head of household will receive the check.
-If you filed jointly with your spouse and listed your minor children, or if your custody situation has changed since the tax return was filed, please contact your attorney to discuss your options.
+If you filed jointly with your spouse and listed your minor children, or if your custody situation has changed since the tax return was filed, please contact your divorce attorney to discuss your options.